What are the Best Video Settings for DJI FPV Drone?

 Rates for capturing cinematic videos

-dji fpv gain and expo
+dji fpv drone gain and expo rates for cinematic content

 Now, if you want to capture cinematic videos with your DJI FPV drone, surely you want to step further than looking for the best video settings.